 People today seem more stressed and triggered by Christmas than ever.
-The year 2020 brings another variable into the equation.
+The year 2021 brings another variant into the equation.
 Will we be permitted to meet together in churches normally packed to capacity for the biggest holiday on the calendar?

-Undoubtedly.
 Customary festivities recede into the mundane when we focus on a singular event in mankind’s history.
-Isaiah’s prophesied the day we now call Christmas some 2,700 years ago.
+Isaiah prophesied the day we now call Christmas some 2,700 years ago.

 The people who walked in darkness have seen a great light; those who dwelt in the land of the shadow of death, upon them a light has shined.”

-From Thanksgiving Day until Epiphany on January 6th, our home will be filled with the aroma of fruitcake, cookies and homemade candy.
-And every year, I feel nostalgic about Christmas past, especially those in the 60s.
+Our home will be filled with the aroma of fruitcake, cookies and homemade candy throughout the month of December.
+And every year, I feel nostalgic about Christmas past, especially the 60s.

 We don’t need the trappings, however.
 They are optional.
 I’m not suggesting we throw everything away.
-But, our activities should always lead us to the real reason for the season.
+Our activities should always lead us to the real reason for the season.

-Enjoy the lights, indulge in the goodies and cherish your memories, but take a fresh look at the Bible narrative.
+Enjoy the lights, indulge in the goodies and cherish your memories.
+But then, take a fresh look at the Bible narrative.
 When we focus our minds and hearts on the Word of God, the Light of Christmas shines brightly!

 P.S.
-My series Bask in the Glow—Devotions for Christmas will be available daily throughout the month of December on the Olive Tree Alliance and Charles E. McCracken Ministries websites.
-I hope you’ll be encouraged.
-This truly is the most wonderful time of the year!
+My Christmas devotional series will be available daily throughout the month of December on both the Olive Tree Alliance and Charles E. McCracken Ministries websites.
+I hope you’ll be blessed by these short reads!